Rare May names range from the vintage to the modern, smooshes to inventions. But they all contain the bright, vibrant, and spring-like sound of May.

-Ellamae – This feels like an inevitable mash-up of two popular short names, but just 53 girls were named Ellamae in 2016.
+Ellamae – This feels like an inevitable mash-up of two popular short names, but only around 50 girls receive the name each year.

 Lilymae – If April showers bring May flowers, then maybe Lilymae is a logical blend.

-Lulamae – In Truman Capote’s Breakfast at Tiffany’s, we eventually learned that the glamorous Holly Golightly was born the rather ordinary Lula Mae Barnes.
+Lulamae – In Truman Capote’s Breakfast at Tiffany’s, we eventually learned that the glamorous Holly Golightly was born the downhome Lula Mae Barnes.
 I keep waiting for Lula to catch on, so why not Lulamae?

-Maybelle – This looks like an elaboration of Mabel, but seems designed for a different sound: may belle rather than MAY bul.
-Maebelle is another possibility.
+Maybelle – This looks like an elaboration of Mabel, but seems designed for a different sound: may belle rather than may BUL.
+Maebelle works, too.